-I might have bought concrete pumpkins today.
 I might have started to decorate for fall.
 Okay, I just couldn’t wait any longer!
-Plus, I had a nifty idea for a DIY fall wreath and needed a few supplies.
+Plus, I had a nifty idea for a super easy DIY fall wreath that I made out of a spring wreath.

-Fall is my favorite time of the year, and even though it’s still pretty warm here in Westchester, NY, I just had to run to the craft store when I saw those concrete pumpkins advertised on sale.
+Fall is my favorite time of the year, and even though it’s still pretty warm here in Westchester, NY, I wanted to redecorate.

 DIY Fall Wreath